Web 1.0 was the Read web. Web 2.0 is referred to as the Read & Write web.

-Web 2.0 applications must be safe from security threats like SQL Injection, cross site scripting, cross site request forging and must not allow for any malware or spam.
+Web 2.0 applications must be safe from security threats like SQL Injection, cross-site scripting, cross-site request forging and must not allow for any malware or spam.
 Read on how we provision of web application security in our core architecture design of web 2.0 applications.

 Various application level protocols exist like HTTP, HTTPS, SMTP, TELNET, XMPP, SSH, RPC, IMAP.
 Depending upon the functionality of the application, we must select and provision for the correct protocol.
-Knowledge of Basic HTTP calls types along with HTTP REQUEST HEADERS & HTTP RESPONSE types & values is very crucial for application optimization.
+Knowledge of Basic HTTP calls types along with HTTP REQUEST HEADERS & HTTP RESPONSE types & values are very crucial for application optimization.
 Knowledge of open networking protocol and new protocols being launch by Google like SPDY is also a must for evangelism and continuous growth.

 At Atlogys we believe in writing modular and maintainable code.
 All are applications scale very efficiently into phase 2 deployments.
 Our code allows for more code to be written on top without requiring re-factoring or code re-haul of any existing functionality.

-We also committed to providing well tested code.
+We also committed to providing well-tested code.
 We also provide for white box testing in form of Unit Tests and automation testing in form of selenium web driver for the frontend and the web services.

 Enjoy turn-key and state of the art web 2.0 application development with Atlogys as explained under Process excellence.

-We have provided turnkey development and implementation for many state of the art web 2.0 applications.
+We have provided turnkey development and implementation for many states of the art web 2.0 applications.
 These are for fortune 500 clients as well as for new ventures.
 We have given over 15+ successful web startup launches.

 We do a lot of custom web applications development.